versatica/mediasoup-website/documentation/v3/mediasoup/scalability.md

 * A router behaves as an [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
 This is:
   * it forwards RTP packets between producers and consumers,
   * it selects which spatial and temporal layers to forward based on consumer settings and network capability,
-  * it requests RTP packet retransmission to producer endpoints when there is packet lost,
+  * it requests RTP packet retransmission to producer endpoints when there is packet loss,
   * it holds a buffer with packets from producer endpoints and retransmits them to consumer endpoints when requested by those,
   * however it does neither decode nor transcode media packets, so it can not generate video key frames on demand, but just requests them to the producer endpoints.
 </div>